mendix/docs/content/en/docs/refguide/installation/system-requirements.md

 We support all tiers of GitLab’s service, including GitLab.com, GitLab Community Edition, and GitLab Enterprise Edition.

-To get a PAT for your user account , see the [Personal access tokens](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) instructions in the GitLab documentation.
+To get a PAT for your user account, see the [Personal access tokens](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) instructions in the GitLab documentation.

 You need `write_repository` permission for the token.